-- 1. Administrative and Other Program Requirements.
+1. Administrative and Other Program Requirements.
 Federal agencies are required to measure the performance of their programs.
 HUD captures this information not only from monitoring visits and APRs, but also on the data gathered in annual Competitions.
-HUD's homeless assistance programs are being measured in FY 2021 by the objective to "end chronic homelessness and to move homeless individuals and families to permanent housing," measures based on system performance, and the ability of CoCs that have the capacity to reallocate funds from lower performing projects to higher performing projects. - 2.
-Timeliness Standards.
-All conditional funds awarded in the FY 2021 CoC Program Competition must be obligated by HUD by September 30, 2022 for FY 2020 funds and September 30, 2023 for FY 2021 funds.
-Obligated funds remain available for expenditure until September 30, 2027 for FY 2020 funds and September 30, 2028 for FY 2021 funds.
-However, in no case will HUD authorize expenditures or drawdown of FY 2020 DV Bonus funds or FY 2021 CoC Program funds beyond the dates HUD's FY 2020 DV Bonus and FY 2021 CoC Program accounts must be closed under applicable law or for administrative purposes (approximately September 15, 2027 (FY 2020 DV Bonus) and September 15, 2028 (FY 2021 CoC Program).
+HUD's homeless assistance programs are being measured in FY 2022 by the objective to reduce the overall number of people experiencing homelessness and reduce the length of time homeless; measured based on system performance and the ability of CoCs that have the capacity to reallocate funds from lower performing projects to higher performing projects.

+2. Timeliness Standards.
+All conditional funds awarded in the FY 2022 CoC Program Competition must be obligated by HUD by September 30, 2024.
+Obligated funds remain available for expenditure until September 30, 2029.
 HUD reserves the right to require an earlier expenditure deadline under a grant agreement.
 The project applicant is expected to initiate the approved projects promptly in accordance with the requirements of this section of this NOFO.
 Grant terms, and associated grant operations, may not extend beyond the availability of funds.
 Project applicants must plan accordingly and only submit project applications that can start operations in a timely manner with sufficient time to complete the post award process within the awarded grant term.
 Additionally, HUD will take action if the recipient fails to satisfy the timeliness standards found in 24 CFR 578.85.